MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/index.md

 - How to discover connected devices, launch an app on another device, and communicate with an app service on a remote device so that you can create user experiences that flow across devices.
 - How to choose the right technology to extend and componentize your app.
 - How to add and configure a splash screen for your app.
-- How to write extend your app via packages from that users can install from the Windows Store.
+- How to write extend your app via packages from that users can install from the Microsoft Store.

 ## The app lifecycle